 If a person without any order or request does more work than was originally stipulated for in the contract, and the hirer did not acquiesce in the change, although the extra work is essential to the proper performance of the contract, the hirer, in the absence of bad faith or concealment1, is not bound to pay more than the sum originally agreed upon by him2.
-So if a person, employed to do specified work on a chattel for an agreed sum, instead of doing the specified work does different, even if better, work, he or she can recover from
+So if a person, employed to do specified work on a chattel for an agreed sum, instead of doing the specified work does different, even if better, work, he or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.